THEVAPERSGUIDE

 1. Empty the chamber after each session

-4. Wipe the airpath with a dry cotton swab
+4. Run a dry cotton swab through the airpath

 Deep Cleaning

-3. Clean the chamber with a damp cotton swab (device off, cooled)
+3. Wipe the chamber with a damp cotton swab (make sure it's off and cool)

 Final Verdict